nearby-sharing/linux/README.md

 > You don't need to install anything on Windows as this is the native Windows Nearby Sharing protocol.

 > [!WARNING]
-> This app is still in preview and might be unstable.
+> This app is still WIP and might is unstable.
 > You have to build it from source.

 ## Development